 Springboard into work

-Glasgow based Post Production house, Serious Facilities, offered site visits to six of our HND and HNC TV students in the summer.
-This was followed up with three further work placements and an offer of full time employment for one of our HND level 2 students.
+Glasgow based Post Production house, Serious Facilities, offered site visits to six of our HND and HNC Digital Film and TV students in the summer.
+This was followed up with three further work placements and an offer of full time employment for one of our HND year 2 students.

 Industry Visits and Work Opportunities

 Freelance television and film industry visits often lead to further opportunities for our students.
-Stuart Cadenhead (1st Assistant Director) and Barry Laird, (AD and Locations) spoke with the students in Production Management.
-This led directly to a week-long work placement for one of our students on the television period drama Melrose (starring Benedict Cumberbatch), filmed in Glasgow in October and further opportunities working with the Comedy Unit and other productions.
+Stuart Cadenhead (1st Assistant Director) and Barry Laird, (AD and Locations) spoke with the students in production management.
+This led directly to a week-long work placement for one of our students on the television period drama Melrose (starring Benedict Cumberbatch), filmed in Glasgow and further opportunities working with the Comedy Unit and other productions.

 - University of Stirling